 - What does this theorem imply? - Wage push and labor scarcity can easily induce technological advances But there is no guarantee that they will and the opposite is equally (or more) likely. - We need to understand what the condition "strongly labor saving" entails. - It turns out that technology is generally not strongly labor saving with Cobb-Douglas or CES production functions (in labor and capital or other factors of production). - But this is partly a shortcoming of these production functions.
-With other approaches to production structure, the situation is different as we see next.
+With other approaches to production structure, the situation is different, in particular, when machines "replace labor".